Security Measures for Teamscale Deployment

 We provide new Teamscale versions on a regular basis:

-• Patch releases with bug and security fixes: at least every week for the latest two major releases
+- Patch releases with bug and security fixes: at least every week for at least the latest two major releases

-For severe security issues, such as Log4Shell, we often provided fixed versions within a single day.
+For severe security issues, such as Log4Shell, we often provide fixed versions within a single day.

 Authentication